Data Protection Privacy Statement,

 Personal information is kept in the following forms:

-Paper details kept by the Treasurer, Secretary and Chairman, securely filed.
+· Paper details kept by the Treasurer, Secretary, Chairman and Database Manager, securely filed.

-Digital database of members kept by the Secretary and circulated, in encrypted form, to the Treasurer, Assistant Treasurer, Chairman, and Events Organiser as necessary.
+· Digital database of members kept by the Secretary (controller) and circulated, in encrypted form, to the Treasurer, Database Manager, Chairman, member who organises deliverers and member who creates labels for deliverers, as necessary.

 Security of data